rocky1001/blog/about/resume-en.md

 * Worked as Data analyst for 1 year using Hadoop(MRv1), Hive and Pig.

-* Working as Software developer for 2 years in Python.
+* Working as Software developer for more than 2 years in Python.

 ###Highlights
 * Main skills: Java, Python, SQL, JavaScript, Html, Bash, SOAP/RESTful.